eclipsesource/tabris-js/doc/widgets.md

 ### `trigger(type, param*, ...)`

-Programmatically invoke all listeners for the given event type with a given set of parameters.
+Programmatically invokes all listeners for the given event type with a given set of parameters.
 Returns the widget itself.

 Parameters: